-The mission of the Local Science Engagement Network (LSEN) is to mobilize scientists and engineers through state-based networks across the U.S. to effectively engage with their communities, elevating the visibility of and trust in science while building and satisfying the demand for scientific evidence that addresses needs, solves problems, and informs state and local decision-making.
+The mission of the Local Science Engagement Network (LSEN) is to mobilize scientists and engineers as Advocates through local and state-based networks across the U.S. The objective is for Advocates to engage with their communities, elevating the visibility of and trust in science while building and satisfying the demand for scientific evidence that addresses needs, solves problems, and informs local and state decision-making.

-- Fostering relationships with civic, community, business, and policy leaders and other stakeholders, providing scientific information and insights.
+- Supporting Liaisons and Advocates in fostering relationships with civic, community, business, and policy leaders, as well as other stakeholders, providing scientific information and insights.

 - Building demand for scientific evidence as an essential tool in public decision-making and ensuring that science is in the room where decisions are made.

-LSEN participants will have access to training and tools to help as they engage with local leaders in their communities.
-Additionally, they will be able share ideas and best practices with other participants through state and national peer networks.
+LSEN Liaisons and Advocates will have access to training and tools to help as they engage with local leaders in their communities and will share ideas and best practices with other participants through local, state and national peer networks.
 Any scientist or engineer can get involved.
-There are three ways to participate:

-What if you don’t live in a state with a LSEN hub?
-No problem!
-LSEN is building a national network of scientists and engineers who are committed to civic engagement, offering valuable training and resources.
-Join our online forum, LSEN Community, to chat with other LSEN members and find out how you can advance science-based decision making in your area.
+Even if your area doesn't have its own LSEN community yet, you can still join a national community of scientists and engineers who are committed to civic engagement, gain valuable training and resources, and get involved in peer networks that support common interests.
+Join our online forum, LSEN Community, to chat with other LSEN Advocates and find out how you can advance science-based decision-making in your area.

 To help us create programs and opportunities that serve our Advocates’ diverse interests, members of the LSEN will be asked to share your personal interest in joining to help shape future activities.
 Your interest can be as simple as “meeting other scientists and engineers in the region” or it can be “understanding how to support local communities in responding to climate change.”